Skip to Content

 By: Emily Neumann

-Emily Neumann is Managing Partner at Reddy & Neumann, P.C. with over 15 years of experience practicing US immigration law providing services to U.S. businesses and multinational corporations.
+Emily Neumann is Managing Partner at Reddy Neumann Brown PC with over 15 years of experience practicing US immigration law providing services to U.S. businesses and multinational corporations.
 Emily has helped transform the firm from a solo practice to Houston’s largest immigration law firm focused exclusively on U.S. employment-based immigration.
 She received her Bachelor’s degree in Biology from Central Michigan University and her Juris Doctorate degree from the University of Houston Law Center.
 Emily has been quoted in Bloomberg Law, U.S. News & World Report, Inside Higher Ed, and The Times of India on various hot topics in immigration.
 She is a member of the American Immigration Lawyers Association and Society for Human Resource Management.

 In today’s global economy, being able to navigate the immigration process is critical to your business success.
 If you are interested in adjustment of status or U.S. work visas, speak with one of our immigration lawyers.
 Please contact us online, call our Houston business immigration attorney office directly at 713-953-7787, or schedule a consultation.